|Guide||♦||10 Triplogs||0 Topics|

 Short Trip to the Ruins

-Overview: This hike is in the northeast section of the Granite Basin Recreation Area and provides access to trails #345 and #347 without paying a fee.
-It includes a pasture, some hills and rocks and Native American ruins.
-It is easy hiking through a nice area and can be combined with the Willow Creek Loop (#347 & #345), for a longer hike.
+Willow Creek Loop North is in the northeast section of the Granite Basin Recreation Area and provides access to trails #345 and #347 without paying a fee.
+It includes a pasture, some hills and rocks, and Native American ruins.
+It is easy hiking through a lovely area and is combinable with Willow Creek Loop (#347 & #345), for a longer hike.
 All junctions of named and numbered trails are marked.

-Hike: The trail begins at the southwest corner of the parking area.
+The trail begins at the southwest corner of the parking area.
 I've described the hike in the clockwise direction, though you could hike the loop in either direction.
-At the junction of the Willow Creek Trail (#347) and the Tin Trough Springs Trail (#308), N34 39.403 W112 31.114, keep to the trail on the left, #347.
-Follow this for 1.25 miles through a pasture area on the right and in back of houses on the left to a gate and the junction of trail #347 and the Mint Wash Trail (#345).
+At the Willow Trail #347 junction and the Tin Trough Springs Trail #308, N34 39.403 W112 31.114, keep to the trail on the left, #347.
+Follow this for 1.25 miles through a pasture area on the right and in the back of houses on the left to a gate and the junction of trail #347 and Mint Wash Trail #345.
 Go through the gate and continue on trail #347 for 0.28 miles to a spur trail on the left at N34 38.309 W112 31.294.
 Take this trail 0.16 miles to the Janet Site with Native American ruins.
 Be careful not to disturb anything while exploring this hilltop area.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.